How to Sit GCSE Exams Privately in the UK: The Complete Guide

-How much does it cost to do GCSEs privately?
+- How much does it cost to take a GCSE privately?

 After you have decided you want to prepare for GCSEs privately, there are a few formal steps you need to follow: